hasgeek/geekup/README.rst

 Deployment
 ----------

+These are older instructions for the DocType HTML5 website, but should still apply.

 The website is currently hosted at Dreamhost using the Passenger WSGI gateway.
 To reproduce this setup, create a domain using the Dreamhost panel, then